ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/module_overview.md

 * The relative advantages of the C3 and C4 photosynthetic pathways differ with environmental conditions.
-The [C3 / C4 plant competition](c3c4model) model uses the relative advantage to estimates the expected fraction of C4 plants in a community.
+The [C3 / C4 plant competition](c3c4model) model uses the relative advantage to estimate the expected fraction of C4 plants in a community.